jsdelivrbot/milwaukee-brews/README.md

     - 7.1.
 Navigate to the root of the project.
     - 7.2.
 Open the `gulpfile.js` file and uptick the version number.
 That number is used for the folder name in `public`.
     - 7.3.
 Type: `gulp lint`.
-The scrips are linted using ESLint and the Udacity configuration.
+The scripts are linted using ESLint and the Udacity configuration.
     - 7.4.
 Fix any problems that the linter tells you.
     - 7.5.
 Once fixed, then type: `gulp scripts`.
 The scripts in the `src/js` folder are concatenated, converted to ES2015 via Babel, and then stored in a single file `public/YOUR-VERSION/app.js`.
 Then that file is minified.
     - 7.6.
 Type: `gulp styles`.
 The Sass partials are processed, stored in `public/YOUR-VERSION/style.css`.
 Then that file is minified.